billeasy/pos/README.md

 ## Project Development Support

 The team is now seeking for financial support to contribute the project development.
 All contributors will be granted a permanent license of using Bill Easy Private.
 For Bill Easy Cloud, the length of granted period will be calculated upon the amount of tribute of the individual contributor accordingly.

+For any further details / enquires about project, you are welcome to contact us at billeasy18@gmail.com.

 [![IMAGE ALT TEXT](https://www.paypalobjects.com/webstatic/en_US/i/buttons/PP_logo_h_150x38.png)](https://www.paypal.me/billeasy "Contribute")